ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 <a href="Ratio Interval Ordinal Nominal.png" target="_blank">View Image in New Tab</a>

 # Rates by Province/State
-We can normalize our data by demographic information at different administrative levels (eg. Province, Municipality) because PKR varries by administrative divisions.
-If we want to classify rates, the first step is to look at a histograms.
+We can normalize our data by demographic information at different administrative levels (eg. Province, Municipality) because PKR varies by administrative divisions.
+If we want to classify rates, the first step is to look at a histogram.
 A Histogram shows us the frequency distribution of a given variable.
-Data is grouped into a set of bins and counted
+Data is grouped into a set of bins and counted.

 <div style="overflow: hidden;